Travel may be one of the greatest gifts you can give Mom or Dad.

 If your parent is traveling alone, before you close up her or his carry-aboard bag, prepare and slip in at the top a note stating "I love you" and "I delight in your new adventure."

-5. Think about Safety, Security and Comfort
+5. Think about a Senior's Safety, Security and Comfort

-There are thieves everywhere and, particularly, in high-traffic travel centers.
+Elders can be seen as vulnerable adults, particularly, in high-traffic travel centers.
 Don't give the scalawags any opportunity to steal from your parent.

 Advise Mom or Dad, if traveling alone, always to keep their carry-on between their feet when standing, or with the shoulder strap looped around the leg of a chair when seated.